-Most cases of Rheumatoid Arthritis usually respond well to Natural Medicine and lifestyle changes.
+Most cases of Rheumatoid Arthritis usually respond well to non pharmaceutical medicine and lifestyle changes.
 Our Rheumatoid Arthritis treatment has seen many clinical successes.
+See testimonial below:

 Modern treatments include symptomatic treatment for arthritis pain and inflammation, intervention with strong toxic drugs and surgical treatment of joint damage.
 Non-steroidal anti-inflammatory drugs (NSAIDs) are the mainstay of the conventional treatment for arthritis pain.
 These drugs are COX-inhibitors, which often cause the side effects of stomach erosion and increased bleeding tendency, sometimes leading to death by gastrointestinal haemorrhage.

 It’s not unusual to hear patients complaining of side-effects and not enough pain relief.
 We have already witnessed the 2004 withdrawal of the drug, Vioxx, one of the main COX-2 inhibitors, due to increased cardiac deaths.
 Recent studies have raised serious concerns regarding the long-term safety of all non-steroidal anti-inflammatory drugs (NSAIDs).
 Some of the most commonly used NSAIDs are in fact more likely to cause heart attacks than Vioxx.